 Sponsors should demonstrate that, even without major capital investment, there is:

 - Demand for the service

 - Operational feasibility

-Initial proposal drafts are due September 15, 2019.
-We will work with sponsors to determine the viability of proposals and conduct additional analysis.
+For the last round of pilot submissions, initial proposal drafts were due September 15, 2019.
+We worked with sponsors to determine the viability of proposals and conduct additional analysis.

-The second drafts of proposals are due November 15, 2019.
+The second drafts of proposals were due November 15, 2019.

 For more information, email firstname.lastname@example.org.